dan-fedramp/docs/markdown/FRMR.KSI.key-security-indicators-with-controls.md

 - **FedRAMP 20x**:
   - This release is effective **2025-06-01** for **20xP1**.
   - These requirements apply to all participants in the FedRAMP 20x Phase One pilot.
-  - For FedRAMP 20x Low authorizations for cloud service offerings deployed on an existing FedRAMP authorized cloud service offering, using primarily cloud-native services, and only using FedRAMP authorized third-party information resources.
+  - For FedRAMP 20x Low authorizations for cloud service offerings deployed on an existing FedRAMP authorized cloud service offering, using primarily cloud-native services, and only using FedRAMP authorized _third-party information resources_.